 Imran Khan to be sworn in as Pak PM before Aug 14: Party

-Though the Pakistan Tehreek-i-Insaf (PTI) has emerged as the single largest party in the National Assembly after the July 25 elections, the party is still short of numbers to form its government on its own.
+The Pakistan Tehreek-i-Insaf (PTI), led by 65-year-old Khan, has emerged as the single largest party in the National Assembly (NA) after the July 25 elections, but it is still short of numbers to form the government on its own.

 PTI leader Naeenul Haq told media last night that consultations are on to complete the number game.

 Pakistan’s NA – the lower house of Parliament – comprises a total of 342 members, of which 272 are directly elected.
-A party can only form the government if it manages to secure 172 seats in total.
+A party needs 172 seats to form the government.

-The Pakistani electronic media throughout the day yesterday kept on mentioning names of possible candidates for key government offices and possible members of the federal cabinet.
+The Pakistani electronic media yesterday kept on mentioning names of possible candidates for key government offices and possible members of the federal cabinet.

 The PTI leaders who have won more than one seat will have to vacate additional seats as the law allows an individual to retain only one seat.
 PTI chairman Khan has won five seats and he will have to vacate four seats.

 Ghulam Sarwar Khan of Taxila has also won two NA seats by defeating former interior minister Chaudhry Nisar Ali Khan and he will also have to vacate one seat.

 Former chief minister of Khyber Pakhtunkhwa Pervez Khattak has won both NA and provincial assembly seats.